 It’s a nice spot to be in – and not something that requires intervention.

-Unfortunately, this is a rarity for keyword cannibalization events.
+Unfortunately, this is a rarity for keyword cannibalization events and usually only benefits websites that have existing, high domain authority.

 So how do you know if you’re currently affected by keyword cannibalization?

-There are a few simple, straightforward methods you can use to identify potential problems.
-Unfortunately, they tend to be manual and time consuming, so they don’t work especially well on a large scale.
+There are a few simple, straightforward methods you can use for identifying keyword cannibalization problems.
+Unfortunately, they tend to be manual and time-consuming, so they don’t work especially well on a large scale.

 For example, you can conduct a search for a given keyword and simply see whether any of your website’s pages are featured in the SERPs.
 If you notice multiple pages ranking or almost ranking for that term, you know you have a problem.